How to Make a Resin Pendant – The Easy Way

 adjusting button placement in mold cavity

 Before letting your resin pendant cure, be sure to check for bubbles.
-They are notorious for popping up from the button holes.
 You can pick them out with your stir stick.
 Or, my favorite, go over the surface of the resin with a heat gun.

 If you don’t have a heat gun, don’t use a hairdryer.
-Unless of course, you have a huge silicone mat on your table to catch the resin mess you’ll make.
+Unless, of course, you don’t mind cleaning up the mess of (soon-to-be-cured) resin everywhere.

 Sometimes trapped bubbles can come up to the surface later.
 Be sure to check your resin pendant again in 20 to 30 minutes to look for any new bubbles.